“Here's the guest room!"

 “...That's certainly admirable.”

-"Well, let's put the loach scooping aside.
-I had a goal in mind when I came here."
+“Well, let's put the loach scooping aside.
+I came here with a goal in mind.”

 “Huh?
 What did you just say?
 You know what that primitive dance was?”

-"It's probably something that's only been passed down through my clan.
+“It's probably something that was only been passed down through my clan.
 Forget it.
 To be precise, I'm here to see the records dating from around the rebellion.
-Terra-san, are there any records from the very beginning, before CC 10?"
+Terra-san, are there any records from the very beginning, before CC 10?”

-"There probably are.
-But first, please tell me about that dance from where you came from!"
+“There probably are.
+But tell me about that dance from where you came from first, please!"

 “Okay, okay.”